-Department of Computer and Information Sciences, Temple University, Philadelphia, PA 19122, USA to offer some Quality of Service (QoS) that may be satisfied with Web users has become a new issue.
+Department of Computer and Information Sciences, Temple University, Philadelphia, PA 19122, USA

 Web-based applications rely on the HTTPS protocol to guarantee security and privacy in transactions ranging from e-banking, e-commerce, and e-procurement to those that deal with sensitive data, such as career and identity information [2].
 The SSL protocol allows the server and the client to authenticate each other and to negotiate an encryption algorithm and cryptographic keys before transmitting and receiving the first byte of data [3].
 However, such a protocol needs intensive computational resources due to the cost of public-key operations [4].